shivaam/eks-pipeline-cdk/README.md

 Step 10.

 ` cdk build ` - Converts the typescript code to js code and stores in the dis directory.

+Check the cloudformation outputs for the command to get the kubectl configuration.